 - Make sure your oven is HOT.
 Like super hot.
 I preheat mine for at least ½ and hour to get to 200 degrees celsius in a fan-forced oven.
 Don't put them in before it is ready.
 Check the oven temp with a thermometer if you're not sure.
 You will end up with a soggy base if you don't have the temp high enough.

 - Use good quality mince.
 I use 5 star mince.
 Otherwise they come out greasy as the fat in the meat renders.
 They will stay moist due to the egg, zucchini, carrots and tomato paste.

 - Roll them tightly.
 No gaps please!
 Or the pastry will rise A LOT and there will be a gap.

 - Brush them!
 It feels counterintuitive, doesn't it?
 You want them crispy, so you add milk!
 But it works to ensure they brown evenly rather than burning.

 They freeze easily uncooked, so you can always have them on hand for when someone pops in around lunchtime.
 Please make sure (as you should whenever you are working with puff pastry) that the oven is hot!

-If you’re planning a party, make these healthy beef and veggie sausage rolls ahead of time and store in the fridge for up to 24 hours in a sealed container on in the freezer and follow the directions in the recipe to get the temp correct for cooking from frozen.
+If you're planning a party, make these healthy beef and veggie sausage rolls ahead of time and store in the fridge for up to 24 hours uncooked.
+To freeze, put them in a sealed container in the freezer and follow the directions in the recipe to get the temp correct for cooking from frozen.